inria-muse/hostview-win/README.md

 * proc - library which exposes various functionalities such as process information (cpu, ram, sockets), system information, I/O polling, etc.
 * store -library which exposes various storage functionalities such as local storage, upload / download of files, etc.

+### Building

+The client project can be compiled using Visual Studio 2015 (free Community edition works fine) by opening HostView.sln, and then, choose from the menu Build -> Batch Build -> Select All -> Rebuild.
 The build will generate 'bin' folder which will include Win32 / x64 and each of them Debug / Release binaries for each platform.

 Browser Plugins
 ---------------

-TODO
+* Internet Explorer - src/HostviewBHO (part of the native HostView solution)
+* Firefox - src/HostviewFirefox (see specific README for more info)
+* Chrome - src/HostviewChrom (see specific README for more info)

 Hostview Installer
 ------------------